 “Problems?
 What problems?
 I dont like problems!”
-The first mention of the word problems to a Colostomist-to-be may be worrying, but there is no need to worry.
+The first mention of ostomy diet problems to the Colostomist-to-be may be worrying, but there is no need to worry really.
 By problems I mean the common run of the mill conditions that effect everyone more regularly than we wish to admit to regardless of whether you have a Stoma or not.
 I refer to these as ‘The Big Three’.
 Wind, diarrhoea and constipation.

 The Big Three

 1. Wind: As a general rule all the foods that caused you to suffer The Big Three before your Colostomy will still cause them in you after the Colostomy.

 Wind is embarrassing at the best of times but whereas before you had muscular control over it’s discharge, now you do not.
 Your stoma has no muscles in it whatsoever and despite your best efforts you will not be able to delicately deliver the wind quietly so no one notices.
 You’ll feel it coming just like before but will be powerless to stop it.

 For the first few days after the operation you’ll be amazed at the quantity of wind you’ll pass.
 Because your bag will be drainable it will have no integral filter so it will be trapped in the appliance until you open the clip and let it escape.
 I woke up the day after the operation, my bag was near bursting point and I was frankly amazed that I wasn’t floating across the ceiling, out the window where a good gust would have blown me across the Atlantic faster than Richard Branson’s latest trans-atlantic record bid!

 Because of this lack of control and the inevitable embarrassment it will first cause it is best to try and quash the wind at the source.